strongbox/strongbox-docs/The-strongbox‐authentication‐users.xml-File.md

 </user>
 ```

-In the example above, the user has the default `UI_MANAGER` role and this role privileges set used for all resources that user is trying working with.
+In the example above, the user has the default `UI_MANAGER` role and this role privileges set is used for all the web resources.

-In addition, if user `developer01` will try to work with resources under storage `storage0` and repository `act-releases-1` he will gain RW or R privileges for certain paths to the default set of privileges that are included in `UI_MANAGER` role.
-Despite that, the user will have additional `ARTIFACTS_RESOLVE` privilege for all resources in that repository (according to the `privileges` configuration settings).
+In addition, if user `developer01` tries to access a resources under storage `storage0` and repository `mycorp-releases`, they will also gain read-write (`rw`) or read (`r`) privileges for the paths specified in the example above in addition to the default set of privileges that are included in `UI_MANAGER` role.
+Despite this, the user will have an additional `ARTIFACTS_RESOLVE` privilege for all the resources in that repository (according to the `privileges` configuration settings).

-For example, for all artifacts under `com/carlspring/foo/.*` path they will have `UI_MANAGER` privileges plus `ARTIFACTS_VIEW` and `ARTIFACTS_RESOLVE`.
+For example, for all artifacts under `com/carlspring/foo/.*` path they will have `UI_MANAGER` privileges, as well as the `ARTIFACTS_VIEW` and `ARTIFACTS_RESOLVE` privileges.

 # Information For Developers

 ## Internal privileges and roles subsystem

 Built-in privileges are defined in `org.carlspring.strongbox.users.domain.Privileges`.
 Roles are defined in `org.carlspring.strongbox.users.domain.Roles`.

+The built-in privileges defined in `org.carlspring.strongbox.users.domain.Privileges`.
+Such are, for example:

+* `ADMIN`
+* `ARTIFACTS_DEPLOY`
+* `SEARCH_ARTIFACTS`
+* etc.

+The built-in roles are defined in `org.carlspring.strongbox.users.domain.Roles`.
+Such are, for example:

+* `ADMIN`
+* `REPOSITORY_MANAGER`
+* `LOGS_MANAGER`
+* etc.

 ## How It Works